avensolutions/databricks-training-resources/deltalake/README.md

-# Introduction to Delta Lake
+# Analysts Guide to Delta Lake

 **Delta Lake** is an open-source storage framework that provides ACID properties to cloud (object) storage, enabling:
 - fine-grained updates (`INSERT`, `UPDATE`, `MERGE`, or `DELETE`)